What information is needed for a home insurance quote?

 - Credit score: Your credit score can be another big factor when it comes to your insurance rate, in many states.
 Typically, the lower your credit score, the higher your premium.

 - Type of coverage: Most insurance policies offer actual cash value (ACV) or replacement cost value (RCV) coverage.
 ACV coverage has a lower payout, and is cheaper than RCV coverage.
-If you plan to live in the home for more than a year or two, RCV is usually worth the higher rate to ensure you can afford to replace anything damaged.
+ACV will factor depreciation into the value of your belongings, whereas RCV provides coverage to fully replace your items at their current market cost.

 - Type of policy: There are several types of home insurance policies, with HO-3 being the most common.
-You can choose an HO-5 policy for more coverage, but which comes at a higher rate.
+You can choose an HO-5 policy for broader coverage for your personal property, but it comes at a higher rate.

 - Personal belongings value: The value of your personal belongings has a significant impact on your premium.
-If the total value exceeds policy limits, you may need to pay extra for valuables coverage.
+If the total value exceeds policy limits, you may need to pay extra for increased personal property coverage.

 - Additional structures: If your home has a detached garage, pool or shed, your premium will be affected to accommodate the other structures.

 - Endorsements: Choosing endorsements, also called add-on coverages, will increase your rate.
-Common home insurance add-ons include water backup coverage and flood insurance.
+Common home insurance add-ons include water backup coverage, scheduled personal property and replacement cost coverage.

 - Coverage limits: Coverage limits are a reflection of the value of your home and belongings.
 The higher your coverage limits are, the more you’ll pay for home insurance, and the more protection you will have.